kalpana-da/hubspot-custom-modules/team-members-module/README.md

    - Name
    - Designation
    - Description
-7. Repeat the process for additional team members.
+7. Repeat for additional team members.
 8. Publish the page.

 ---

-# 📋 Expected Output
+## 📋 Expected Output

-The module displays a responsive Team Members section containing:
+The module displays:

+- Responsive Team Members Grid
 - Team Member Photo
 - Name
 - Designation
 - Description
-- Responsive Card Layout
 - Unlimited Team Members using a Repeater Field

 ---

-# 💼 Use Cases
+## 💼 Use Cases

 This module is suitable for: